SI669-classroom-f20/f20-hw5-photochat-starter/README.md

 **SI669 Fall 2020**

 ## Video Walkthrough
-See the[Demo Video](https://youtu.be/izDEgnqXP7g) for an example of what your video should look like.
+See the [Demo Video](https://youtu.be/izDEgnqXP7g) for an example of what your video should look like.

 ## Learning Goals
 This homework will give you practice working user accounts, realtime updates, Firebase Storage, images, and the Camera.